42ity/fty-email/README.md

 ### Sending e-mails

-Sending of e-mails is handled by class email, which implements a wrapper for msmtp binary.
+Sending of e-mails is handled by class email, which implements a wrapper for smtp binary.

 NB: configuration is loaded once at the start of the server actor.
 Agent then checks for config changes every time the timer runs.